microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/search-query.md

 ### Example 1: Basic call to perform a search request.

-The following is an example of the request shows how to perform a search to get expected connector items.
+The following example shows how to perform a search to get expected connector items.

 #### Request